niftools/blender_niftools_addon/docs/development/design.rst

 1. Create a new python file to contain the feature regression test code.
 For example, if the feature concerns *blabla*, the test case would be stored in ``test/test_blabla.py``.
 Use the template available in ``test/template.py``.
+Derive the test class from :class:`test.SingleNif`, and name it :class:`TestBlabla`.

-2. Create a new text file ``docs/features/blabla.rst`` to contain the feature user documentation.
+2. Create a new text file ``docs/features/blabla.rst`` to contain the feature user documentation, and add it to the table of contents in ``docs/features/index.rst``.
    If there are particular issues with the feature's implementation, make a note of it in ``docs/development/design.rst``.

 3. Write feature test data and test code on nif level:

-   - Create a nif (say in nifskope, or with the old blender nif scripts) and save it as ``test/nif/blabla.nif``.
+   - Create a nif (say in nifskope, or with the old blender nif scripts) and save it as ``test/nif/blabla0.nif``.
 Take care to make the file as small as possible.
 Stick to minimal geometry.

    - Write Python code which test the nif against the desired feature.
-     This code goes in the *n_check* method of the test class.
+     This code goes in the :meth:`n_check` method of the test class.

 4. Write feature test code on blender level:

    - Write Python code which create the corresponding blender scene.
      Where possible make the test case as simple as possible.
 For instance, use primitives readily available in blender.
-This code goes in the *b_create* method of the test class.
+This code goes in the :meth:`b_create` method of the test class.

-   - Document the feature in ``docs/features/blabla.rst`` as you write *b_create*: explain what the user has to do in blender in order to export the desired data, and where in blender the data ends up on import.
+   - Document the feature in ``docs/features/blabla.rst`` as you write :meth:`b_create`: explain what the user has to do in blender in order to export the desired data, and where in blender the data ends up on import.

-   - Write Python code which test the blender scene against the desired feature: *b_check* method of the test class.
+   - Write Python code which test the blender scene against the desired feature: :meth:`b_check` method of the test class.

 5. Now implement the feature in the import and export scripts, until the regression test passes.

 That's it!

-The tests will check that user can use the feature as documented.
-They actually do the following:
+The tests will actually do the following:

-1. Test that the feature  import-export works as expected:
+1. Test that import-export works as expected:

-   - Call *n_check* on test nif.
+   - Call :meth:`n_check` on test nif.

-   - Import the nif ``test/import/blabla.nif`` and call *b_check* on
+   - Import the nif ``test/nif/blabla0.nif`` and call :meth:`b_check` on
      imported scene.

-   - Export the nif to ``test/export/blabla1.nif`` call *n_check* on
+   - Export the nif to ``test/nif/blabla1.nif`` call :meth:`n_check` on
      exported data.

-2. Test that user can use the feature as documented:
+2. Test that export-import works as expected:

-   - Call *b_create* to create the scene, and *b_check* to check it.
+   - Call :meth:`b_create` to create the scene, and :meth:`b_check` to check it.

-   - Export the nif to ``test/export/blabla2.nif`` and call *n_check* on exported nif.
+   - Export the nif to ``test/nif/blabla2.nif`` and call :meth:`n_check` on exported nif.

-   - Clear blender scene, import the exported nif, and call *b_check* on imported scene.
+   - Clear blender scene, import the exported nif, and call :meth:`b_check` on imported scene.

 This ensures data integrity both at Blender level and at nif level.